bonniewolfe/.github/README.md

 Hi! 👋

-This is a good place to find out What I am up to this week/month, etc.
+## This is a good place to find out What I am up to this week/month, etc.

-## What am I doing this month?
 ### June 2023
 #### Teaching a course on How to be an effective Community Manager
 This month I am delivering a course I designed, of 20 1-2.5 hour sessions, for [GitHub Social Impact](https://socialimpact.github.com), where I am a contractor.
 Take a look at some of the pages I threw together to help administer the program.
 I made other things too, but you can see it all on the dashboard.